 Cornwall Aviation Heritage Centre

-The Cornwall Aviation Heritage Centre is one of the most unique things to do in Newquay.
-It’s a museum all about planes and the aviation industry, with jets from the 1940s–1980s, as well as a simulator and 1500 model aircrafts.
+The Cornwall Aviation Heritage Centre is a museum that explores planes and the aviation industry, boasting jets from the 1940s–1980s, a simulator and 1500 model aircraft.

 The Japanese Garden